[Note: The lyrics below deliberately do not match up with the original music]

 Average: That’s not necessary, but very kind of you to offer.

-Beast: (Thinks) How about we elope?
+Beast: (Thinks for a moment) How about we elope?
 I mean, run off together?
 I mean – can I show you something?

 Average: Is it your dirty book?